DPDK/dpdk/doc/guides/prog_guide/kernel_nic_interface.rst

     Each port pins two forwarding cores (ingress/egress) in user space.

 #.
 Assign a raw socket to vhost-net during qemu-kvm startup.
-    The Intel® DPDK does not provide a script to do this since it is easy for the user to customize.
+    The DPDK does not provide a script to do this since it is easy for the user to customize.
     The following shows the key steps to launch qemu-kvm with kni-vhost:

     .. code-block:: bash